develax/RazorExpress/docs/overview.md

 ### Processing a view template
 When the Razor-Express gets to control, it also gets the full filename of the template and the data model passed as parameters.
 The data model is optional.
 In case of success the engine returns HTML.
 If a failure occurs while reading, parsing, or rendering the file template it returns an error.
 At this stage, its work ends.

-After the file is found and read, the engine tries to find all files *"_viewStart.raz"* following the [partial views standard search algorithm logic](#partial-view-search-algorithm).
+After the file is found and read, the engine tries to find all [starting view files](#) named *"_viewStart.raz"* following the [partial views standard search algorithm logic](#partial-view-search-algorithm).
 If they are found they are added to the current file from its beginning in the order the search sequence (each next found is added to the very beginning of the current file and so on).

 When this process is finished the parser starts analyzing the resulting template.
 It's worth noting that *the parser doesn't trying to fully analyze the validity of its HTML*.
 For example, it is not much concerned about mistakes in the attributes of the HTML tags.
 It only checks the integrity of the HTML tag tree and extracts snippets of the JavaScript control code.